draft judge roy moore

 Kim Morrell (R)

-Michael Cole (Libertarian)
+Michael Cole (D)

 History of Texas.
 Information that every Texas Election Candidate for Senator Should Know.